cyhe50/MRCNN_demo/README.md

 Therefore, it is necessary to install the pycocotools and the mask-rcnn-coco.h5 model.

-I modify the demo.py so that I can save two masks image instead of showing in the figure.
+I modify the demo.py so that I can save mask image instead of showing in the figure.